Implementing A/B Test for Search

 Key Metrics

-This section defines the three search metrics in the context of A/B Test for Search.
+This section defines the three search metrics in the context of the A/B Test for Search

 -

-CTR: It is the Click-Through Rate.
-All searches with clicks divided by the total number of searches.
+CTR: This is the Click-Through Rate, calculated by dividing the number of searches with clicks by the total number of searches.
 Example: If there are 70 clicks for 100 searches, then the CTR is 70%.

 -

-ACP: The average position where the users click the search results.
+ACP: This refers to the average position where users click on the search results.

-Example: If there are three clicks on positions 2, 5, and 7 during a test period, then the average click position for that test period will be (3 + 5 + 7) / 3 = 5
+Example: If there are three clicks at positions 2, 5, and 7 during a test period, the average click position for that period will be

 Instance-Level Changes by A/B Testing Activation

-When A/B Test for Search is turned on, then the following changes take place in your SearchUnify instance.
+When the A/B Test for Search is turned on, the following changes occur in your SearchUnify instance.

 Search Clients